FeaturesPluginsDocs & SupportCommunityPartners

 try {

-//at first, find selected text range
+//firstly, find selected text range:

 Caret caret = target.getCaret();